shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Program Id: DcGPfiGbubEKh1EnQ86EdMvitjhrUo8fGSgvqtFG4A9t
 ```

-We can verify this by checking on the [Solana Explorer for Devnet.](https://explorer.solana.com/?cluster=devnet)
-We can search our program id here.
+We can verify this by checking on the [Solana Explorer for Devnet.](https://explorer.solana.com/?cluster=devnet).
+We can search for our program id to see any related transactions, including the deployment.

 # Backend

 We will be creating our backend with help of the [rocket web framework](https://rocket.rs/), but before we start writing the code for the backend it would be a great time to understand why we need a backend.

 Let's think of a scenario where we do not have a backend for our protocol.
 We have stored all the data in the Program driven account(PDA) so for fetching all streams we can `getProgramAccounts` function provided in the `@solana/web3.js` package and then with the help of the `borsh` package we will deserialize the byte data.
 Then we can check among all the PDA's data which one of those belongs to a user i.e either they are sending or receiving.

-Now let us suppose we have made our app live and it has about 1000 users and all users have created 2 streams.
-So this means we will have 2000 Program driven accounts and then fetching all the accounts just to display the 2 streams will make our protocol slow and with the increase in users unuseable.
+Now let us suppose we have made our app live and it has about 1000 users.
+If all users have created 2 streams, this means we would have 2000 program driven accounts!
+Fetching all the accounts just to display the 2 streams for each user would make our protocol slow and with any increase in users, it becomes unusable.

 We will use our backend to index our PDA's and fix the scalability issue.
 Let us create a rust project again but this time with the default template i.e binary (application) template.
 Open the console in your projects folder and run the following command: